-- During the examination of a pending application, a third party may submit evidence relevant to any ground for refusal.
-The Director of the USPTO has absolute discretion whether or not to include this evidence in the record of that application for consideration by the examining attorney. - Within 5 years after registration, any person may petition the Director of the USPTO for an "Ex Parte Reexamination" of the registration for deletion of some or all of the recited goods or services on the basis that the mark was not in use in commerce on or in connection with them when the application was filed (if use-based,) or when an amendment to allege use was filed or the filing period expired (if intent-to-use-based). - Between 3 and 10 years after registration, any person may petition the Director of the USPTO for "Ex Parte Expungement" of the registration for some or all of the recited goods or services on the basis that the mark has never been used in commerce on or in connection with them.
+• During the examination of a pending application, a third party may submit evidence relevant to any ground for refusal.
+The Director of the USPTO has absolute discretion whether or not to include this evidence in the record of that application for consideration by the examining attorney.

+- During the opposition period or after registration.
+Anyone with a commercial interest may file an "Opposition" to the application, or file a petition for "Cancellation" of the registration, in the TTAB or a court, claiming one of the grounds stated above, or that the mark is likely to cause confusion with a previously used mark, or is likely to dilute the distinctiveness of a famous mark.
+The losing party may appeal to a higher tribunal. - Within 5 years after registration, any person may petition the Director of the USPTO for an "Ex Parte Reexamination" of the registration for deletion of some or all of the recited goods or services on the basis that the mark was not in use in commerce on or in connection with them when the application was filed (if use-based,) or when an amendment to allege use was filed or the filing period expired (if intent-to-use-based). - Between 3 and 10 years after registration, any person may petition the Director of the USPTO for "Ex Parte Expungement" of the registration for some or all of the recited goods or services on the basis that the mark has never been used in commerce on or in connection with them.